Between gap and liability insurance, is your leased vehicle properly covered?

 You can purchase gap insurance from an insurance provider or the dealer through which you acquire your lease.
 Because the dealership’s coverage might be a little more expensive, it's always worth comparing prices.

 There are many reasons you'd want to buy your leased car after your term is over.
-The big reasons you'd want to buy your leased vehicle outright typically include:
+These might include:

 In terms of auto insurance, the only steps to take are evaluating your coverage (consider if you need gap insurance) and removing your leasing agency from your policy.
 If you are going to finance your previously leased vehicle, you will need to add a lienholder as an additional interest to your policy.

-If you're already contributing to a monthly lease payment, you'd want to make sure your insurance premium is as low as possible as well.
+If you have a monthly lease payment, you likely want to make sure your insurance premium is as low as possible.
 Let's break down our top ways to save on auto insurance at every stage of car ownership.

 Because you cut out the cost of transaction fees and pay the premium at the start of your term, you could receive a lower premium.